damncabbage/deadname.id.au/_posts/2017-01-09-effective-types-a-parameterised-type-primer-flow.markdown

 type Q<X> = X | null | undefined;

-// This is a function that returns a Promise; we've used Flow
+// This is a function that returns a Promise; we've used a type
-// to specify that the returned value is going to be a string. function fetchExampleDotCom(): Promise<string> {
+// parameter to specify that the returned value is going to
+// be a string.
+function fetchExampleDotCom(): Promise<string> {
   return fetch('http://example.com')
            .then(response => response.text())